-Phayvanh Luekhamhan is co-creator of PoemCity and serves as a judge for Vermont’s Poetry Out Loud program.
-She is a Juried artist with the Vermont Arts Council and has taught in schools and has performed poetry across New England for over ten years.
+Phayvanh Luekhamhan is co-creator of PoemCity and has served as a judge for Vermont’s Poetry Out Loud program.
+She has been a Juried artist with the Vermont Arts Council and has taught in schools and has performed poetry across New England for over ten years.
 She has held artists fellowships at the Vermont Studio Center, Soul Mountain and Kundiman.
 She is author of “I Think of This Every Time I Think of Mountains” with Souphine Phathsoungeune, recorded by the Vermont Folklife Center and in collection at UC Irvine.
 Her poetry recently appeared in the anthology Troubling Borders (Univ.
 Washington, 2013).

 I’m Tweeting as @phayv and On Instagram as @martini_martha.